Auto Trader cars

 Small cars are a popular choice here in the UK.
 Drivers love the manoeuvrability and improved fuel economy that go hand-in-hand with compact dimensions, and the best small cars these days also provide enough practicality to satisfy a growing family.
 Recent strides in technology also mean small cars are more sophisticated than ever and now come with the touch-screens, digital instruments and driver assist systems previously reserved for larger, more expensive models.

-Here are some of the best small cars on sale in 2024.
+Here are some of the best small cars on sale.

 Vauxhall Corsa